 We all will suffer in our lives, we will all experience pain, we will all die eventually.
 What we focus on determines how we feel about those circumstances and the way we are able to move forward in our lives after such loss.
 The only option I see is to focus on the beauty, magic and miracles in life, forever grateful for what he brought to our lives by being more of the things we loved most about him.”

 This story was submitted to Love What Matters by Carlayne Gilbertson of Oro-Medonte, Ontario, Canada.
-You can follow her journey on Instagram, Facebook and her website.
+You can follow her journey on Instagram, Facebook.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.

 Read more stories from those experiencing grief and loss here: